asweigart/pyautogui/docs/screenshot.rst

     (1838, 676, 50, 50)
     >>> list(pyautogui.locateAllOnScreen('someButton.png'))
     [(1101, 252, 50, 50), (59, 481, 50, 50), (1395, 640, 50, 50), (1838, 676, 50, 50)]

+These "locate" functions are fairly expensive; they can take a full second to run.
+The best way to speed them up is to pass a `region` argument (a 4-integer tuple of (left, top, width, height)) to only search a smaller region of the screen instead of the full screen:

+    >>> import pyautogui
+    >>> pyautogui.locateOnScreen('someButton.png', region=(0,0, 300, 400))

 Grayscale Matching
 ------------------